Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/3_Sequence.rst

 Since Entrez searches in a vast amount of databases and the search input can be almost anything (single words, short phrases, sentences, database identifiers, gene symbols, names, etc.) even simple searches can lead to an overwhelming amount of results.
 Therefore it is useful to know some tricks which make searching more efficient.

-1. Boolean Operators: You should have be familiar with Boolean Operators from Statistics.
+1. Boolean Operators: You should be familiar with Boolean Operators from Statistics.
 They can be used in Entrez to make your search more specific:

     * **AND**: Finds documents that contain terms on both sides of the operator, the intersection of both searches.
     * **OR**: Finds documents that contain either term, the union of both searches.